 Northeast Indiana is home to a large Amish population (Note: Amish populations are reflected in the total county populations reported by the U.S. Census Bureau).
-According to the 2010 U.S. Religion Census, more than 14,000 Amish live in LaGrange County, accounting for 37.1% of its total population, making it the second largest county (by population) for the Amish in the United States.
+According to the 2010 U.S. Religion Census, over 14,000 Amish live in LaGrange County, accounting for 37.1% of its total population, making it the second largest county (by population) for the Amish in the United States.
+Huntington County does not have any Amish population, so the specific health concerns associated with the Amish population are not applicable in this county.